-Section 12.
+Section 9.
 Severability.
 In the event that any portion of this ordinance is declared invalid, unenforceable, unconstitutional or void, or is permanently enjoined by a valid judgment of a court of competent jurisdiction, or if the existence of this ordinance would result in any other portion of Chapter 656, Part 13, or Article 23 of the Charter being held to be invalid, unenforceable, unconstitutional or void, then this entire ordinance and the Ordinance Code and Charter changes included therein are repealed and invalid.
 Such judgment shall not affect the validity of any other section, subsection, paragraph, sentence, clause or phrase of Chapter 656, Part 13, or Article 23 of the Charter, for the Council declares that it is its intent that it would have adopted and would retain intact all of Chapter 656, Part 13, and Article 23 of the Charter without such invalid or unconstitutional provisions.

-Section 13.
+Section 10.
 Effective Date.
 This ordinance shall become effective upon signature by the Mayor or upon becoming effective without the Mayor’s signature.

 Form Approved:

-__/s/ Paige Hobbs Johnston
+__/s/ _________________

 Office of General Counsel

-Legislation Prepared By: Karl Sanders & Steve Diebenow

-G:\SHARED\LEGIS.CC\2013\Sub\2013-493 Sub (rev 9-23-13).doc